matbrewer396/KitchenSenorArray/README.md

 * back door status - detect if the backdoor is left open,  alert me, if left on and I go bed or out.
 * window status - detect if the backdoor is left open,  alert me, if left on and I go bed or out.

+# Plan
+- Prototype Circuit
+    -  make on breadboard
+    -  create an Arduino sketch, to post senor to MQTT
+- 3D Print Senor Case
+    - Motion sensor case - I have stl file design I used before
+    - DHT11 with LDR - have an existing design for this
+    - Dishwasher LDR holder - this will be new and very custom to this model